jzills/HmacManager/samples/WebToApiAuthenticationWithAuthorizationPolicies/Api/README.md

-# WebToApiAuthenticationWithAuthorizationPolicies
+# Example

-This demo is an example of using [HmacManager](../../README.md) for authentication between two .NET applications.
-One, the [Web](Web) is signing requests to interact with protected [Api](Api) endpoints.

-## Api

-See this [example](../WebToApiAuthentication/Api/README.md).
+See this [example](../../WebToApiAuthentication/Api/README.md).
 Additionally, when calling `AddAuthorization`, the `AuthorizationPolicyBuilder` extension method `RequireHmacAuthentication` can be used to register policies and schemes:

     builder.Services.AddAuthorization(options =>
     {